jcalmat/tunic-cipher/README.md

 # Tunic Translator

+## Preamble

+This project provides a tool for translating the custom language created for the game _Tunic_.

+Warning: This tool contains **HEAVY** spoilers for the game.
+If you haven't played Tunic yet, I highly recommend doing so before using this tool.
+The game offers a beautiful experience, and the language is a significant part of its charm.

+## Introduction

 The Tunic Translator is a tool designed to assist individuals in translating the custom language created for the game Tunic.
 It provides a user-friendly interface for selecting glyphs and instantly seeing their translations.
 Additionally, the tool allows users to save their queries, enabling them to easily resume their translation work between sessions.

 ## Features